 Sensitivity and resolution are competing factors when choosing slit size.
 A larger slit allows more light to enter the spectrometer, increasing sensitivity for low-light applications such as fluorescence.
 Resolution improves, however, as slit width is reduced (though not always linearly).
-We offer 10, 25, and 50 μm slits for many of our spectrometers, and can advise on the best choice for your application.
+We offer 25 and 50 μm slits for our VIS spectrometer, and can advise on the best choice for your application.
 Due to the high sensitivity of our low f/# spectrometer designs, it is often possible to use a smaller slit width than would be required with a typical f/4 spectrometer, allowing you to achieve higher resolution.

 DETECTOR COOLING: Controlling noise